just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

     <a href="https://vimeo.com/107667129" target="_blank"><img alt="Women programming ENIAC" class="yui-img" src="https://upload.wikimedia.org/wikipedia/commons/a/aa/Reprogramming_ENIAC.png" style="max-width: 100%"/></a>
     <h3>4-Bit Computer Simulator</h3>
     <p>The ENIAC weighed 30 tons.
 But in the hardware of the day it could store only 20 10-digit numbers in its
-      <i>accumulators</i> or memory registers.
+      <span class="hover vocab yui-wk-div" data-id='accumulator'>accumulators</span> or memory registers.
 Programs had to be written by hand on paper and once the algorithm
       was figured out, it would often take days to get the program into the ENIAC by manipulating its switches and cables.
 Later on, punched cards like the following were used to input programs or a simple addition calculation.<br/><img src="../_static/assets/img/punchedCard.jpg" width="300px"/><br/></p>
     <img align="right" alt="Gen 0 4-bit" class="yui-img" hspace="20px" src="../_static/assets/img/Gen0.png" title="Gen 0 4-bit" vspace="20px" width="250"/>